What is it?

 In the same vein, there is no need to “motivate” our dog by repeating the request (“search” for example).
 While our dog is focused on the track of the lost object, he mainly uses his sight and sense of smell.
 Repetitions of “search”, “search”, “search” distract him and overwhelm his ears and brain with unnecessary information.
 This is only distraction, not motivation.

 There is no need to help them unduly, for example, by pointing to the location of the hidden object.
 Staring at the object and turning completely towards it are already important indications.
 The game is for our dogs to develop their olfactory skills, it is not a game of speed or performance.
 When our dog stops searching, the game is over, either temporarily because a few moments of rest will be enough for him, or permanently depending on our dog.
 Let’s respect his learning pace.

 Let’s also respect his recovery pace: a busy weekend means a greater need for rest.
 The ideal is then to offer our dog an easier search game: a few treats scattered, without hiding them, at home or in the lawn will do the trick (see “treat search“).

 Those who do not cope

-Some dogs could also accept the game with some objects but not with others: metal keys for example are not very pleasant to take in mouth.
+Some dogs could also accept playing with certain objects but not with others: metal keys for example are not very pleasant to play with.